 Our work is relationship-based, individualized and intentional.

-Each child gets a dedicated, one-on-one Friend who spend a minimum of 14-16 intentional hours per month with them.
+Each child gets a dedicated, one-on-one Friend who spends a minimum of 14 to 16 intentional hours per month with them.
 Friends and youth set goals and design activities that advance those goals and build life skills.
 Friends create meaningful experiences to explore each child's unique talents and interests.
 Friends of the Children has developed nine research-based Core Assets, which are specific qualities we focus on to ensure the social and emotional development of our youth.

 We work with youth in school, at home and in the community.

 We take a whole-child approach because we understand that lived experiences, home environment, systems, community and culture shape how a child develops and learns.
 Friends serve as a link between the different areas of a child's life to create stability and consistency – spending time in school as an advocate and support; time in their neighborhood to build connection and community; and time at home, becoming a trusted resource to the youth and their caregivers.